 There are many lessons to be learned from the COVID-19 pandemic.
 Unfortunately, this is not a situation with a defined end date.
 With no vaccine and uncertainties regarding immunity, we will move forward with a new normal.
 Face masks, social distancing, and hand hygiene are all part of our daily routine and will be for the indefinite future.
 Here are some of the things to expect when coming to a Wingate community as a resident or visitor:

 Massachusetts – While Massachusetts has eased visitation restrictions for senior living and skilled nursing facilities, each facility must submit a compliance plan to the Department of Public Health for review and approval prior to allowing social visits.
-Outdoor visitation is permitted in some communities.
+Indoor and outdoor visitation is permitted in some communities.
 Please call your facility directly for a current update and visitation guidelines.

 Rhode Island – Rhode Island has eased visitation restrictions for assisted living residences.
 RIDOH recognizes that visitor restrictions are difficult for both residents and families.
 Therefore, the goal is to begin to prepare for how visitation will be achieved in the future.
 Facilities that wish to allow visitation, must prepare a Visitation Plan for resuming visitation in a phased approach, in accordance with guidelines established by the RI DOH.